 When trying to decide which billing method to choose, I encourage you to take a step back and ask yourself “who is my ideal client?”
 When you know who you want to work with, then ask yourself “how does my ideal client want to pay me?”

 If you work primarily with clients that have high asset levels, AUM might make the most sense.
 If you work with a lot of clients looking to just get a few questions answered, then hourly or project based might make sense.
-If you work with Gen X and/or Gen Y clients, then a subscription based services is likely ideal.
+If you work with Gen X and/or Gen Y clients, then a subscription based services

 Most firms will end up using multiple options within their firm.
 In fact, some will use all four fee structures in some way!
 As long as you have clearly defined service offerings, and explain how you charge for each service, I don’t see any issues with offering multiple service offerings.